-Failure to maintain SAP in any given term will result in the student being placed on academic probation.
+Failure to maintain SAP in any given term will result in the student being placed on academic probation and at risk of suspension.
 A student who does not meet SAP will be referred to the advisor.
 The advisor will work closely with the student to provide techniques and tools to assist the student in improving their GPA.